Apple M2 Max 12 Core leads Apple M2 Pro overall by 6 points (59 vs 53 out of 100).

-Apple M2 Pro and Apple M2 Max 12 Core are closely matched
+Apple M2 Max 12 Core leads overall

 Apple M2 Pro